PDF(159.2 KB) View with Adobe Reader on a variety of devices

 Context-Based Access Control (CBAC)

-CBAC does not remove the TCP headers from the TCP stream.
+CBAC does not remove the TCP options from the TCP stream.
 MPTCP builds a connection through the firewall.

 Zone-Based Firewall (ZBFW)

-ZBF does not remove the TCP headers from the TCP stream.
+Cisco IOS and IOS-XE ZBFW does not remove the TCP options from the TCP stream.
 MPTCP builds a connection through the firewall.

 By default, the ACE device strips TCP options from the TCP connections.
 The MPTCP connection falls back to regular TCP operations.